World Cup 2026 Predictions and Semifinals Betting Tips

 World Cup 2026 Format, What You Are Betting On

 The expanded tournament structure is central to understanding World Cup betting predictions for 2026.
 The competition now features 48 teams (up from 32) and 104 matches (up from 64), split into 12 groups of four.
-The top two teams from each group, along with the eight best third-placed sides, advance to a new Round of 32, with the final scheduled for 19 July 2026 at MetLife Stadium.
+The top two teams from each group, along with the eight best third-placed sides, advanced to a new Round of 32, with the final scheduled for 19 July 2026 at MetLife Stadium.

 Matches are spread across three host nations.
-The United States will stage 78 matches across 11 venues, while Canada hosts 13 in Toronto and Vancouver, and Mexico hosts 13 in Mexico City, Guadalajara and Monterrey.
+The United States stages 78 matches across 11 venues, while Canada hosts 13 in Toronto and Vancouver, and Mexico hosts 13 in Mexico City, Guadalajara and Monterrey.
 Full fixture details are available via the official FIFA schedule and the World Cup fixture schedule.

 World Cup 2026 Outright Winner Predictions

-Spain, Tournament Favourite
+France, Tournament Favourite

 The main concern is historical: Spain have not translated dominance into World Cup success since 2010, and knockout inefficiency remains a risk in tighter matches.
+They have, though, beaten France in each of their last two meetings.

 England appeal most to bettors who believe squad depth can finally convert into tournament success.
+They face defending champions Argentina in the semi-final.

 All odds shown are in decimal format with fractional in brackets, correct at the time of writing and subject to change.

-Czechia’s Group
+Czechia’s Group (A)

 Read More

-Spain’s Group
+Spain’s Group (H)

 Read More

-Norway’s Group
+Norway’s Group (I)

 Read More

-England’s Group
+England’s Group (L)

 Read More

-Group of Death
+Group of Death (J)

 Read More